geirstorvik/Demo1geir/README.md

 Commit from local repo to be pulled to local repo using RStudio

-Commit from remote repo to be pulled to local repo using RStudio

 Commit from remote repo to be pulled to local repo using RStudio.